WHO ELECTS THE PRIME MINISTER OF INDIA?

 Upper House or Rajya Sabha

-The maximum strength of the Rajya Sabha is 250 and out of these 12 members are nominated members.
-These 12 members are nominated by the President of India and are persons of eminence who had achieved distinctions in their field of service.
 The remaining members represent different states and are elected by the members of the State Legislative Assemblies.
-The number of members elected by each state assembly differs on the population of the state and a state with a higher population has more seats.
+The number of members elected by each state assembly differs on the state’s population.
+A state with a higher population has more seats.

 The President normally convenes Rajya Sabha sessions along with Lok Sabha, but the gap between the two sessions cannot be more than six months.
-Under exceptional circumstances, like when the Lok Sabha was under dissolution, the President can call only the Rajya Sabha session for emergency needs.
+Under exceptional circumstances, like when the Lok Sabha is under dissolution, the President can call only the Rajya Sabha session for emergency needs.

 The Vice President of India is the ex-officio Chairman of the Rajya Sabha and presides over the upper house.

-Lower House or Lok Sabha, & parliamentary elections in India
+Lower House or Lok Sabha

-The whole country is divided into territorial constituencies and each constituency elects a member to the Lok Sabha.
-The voters listed in each constituency vote for the candidate of their choice.
 Each voter can cast his/her vote in favor of the candidate of his/her choice.
 A candidate securing the maximum number of votes (among the contesting candidates) is declared elected as a member of Lok Sabha or a Member of Parliament.

 Some constituencies are reserved for certain categories of people (scheduled caste, scheduled tribe, etc.) and such constituencies can be represented only by a person belonging to that category.